SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • What is required to have a healthy SMS?

 In short, Joe must turn around the bottom up the assignment of being the safety manager.
-No longer will Joe be implementing "Joe's Safety Program."
+Joe will no longer be implementing the "Joe's Safety Program."
 Joe must return the responsibility of this SMS implementation and place it back where it belongs:

 • On the Accountable Executive's plate.